Understanding Power and Energy Utilization in Large Scale Production Physics Simulation Codes: Overview of computing platforms

 \section{Overview of computing platforms}

-In this work we study power and energy usage on three computing platforms from Lawrence Livermore National Laboratory (LLNL), a commodity system (CTS-1), Magma, and Sierra.
-As a fourth platform, we exercise Astra, an Arm-based supercomputer at Sandia National Laboratory (SNL).
+In this work, we study power and energy usage on three computing platforms from Lawrence Livermore National Lab -- a commodity technology system (CTS-1) consisting of Intel Xeon E5-2695 v4 2.1GHz (Broadwell) CPUs, Magma consisting of Intel Xeon Platinum 9242 48C 2.3GHz (Cascade Lake AP) CPUs, and Sierra IBM POWER9 22C 3.1GHz and NVIDIA Volta GV100 GPUs, as well as a fourth platform from Sandia National Laboratory -- the ARM-based Astra cluster consisting of Marvell ThunderX2 CN9975-2000 28C 2GHz (ThunderX2) CPUs.
 Figure~\ref{fig:PlatformComaparison} provides a comparison of reported LinPACK FLOP rates, memory bandwidth performance with a stream benchmark, and processor TDP per node.
-Throughout the table the commodity platform (CTS-1) serves as our baseline for comparisons.
+Throughout the table, the commodity platform (CTS-1) serves as our baseline for comparisons.
 Notably the CTS-1 processors have the smallest TDP, while graphics processing units have the highest.
+The LinPACK power usage is reported for each machine on the~\cite{top500} website.
+Memory bandwidth numbers were estimated using microbenchmarks and the processor TDP came from vendor specifications.